nelic234/Computer_Vision_Final_Project/README.md

 ## Usage

 1. Ensure you have access to the FaceForensics++ dataset and set up the appropriate paths in the notebook.
-2. Run the pipeline using Jupyter:
+2. Run the pipeline using Jupyter notebook:

 ```bash
 jupyter notebook project.ipynb